FOUNDER AND EXECUTIVE DIRECTOR

-Lisa Kaas Boyle, Esq., serves as Executive Director of WeTap.
-Lisa is a Vanderbilt double major in English and Fine Arts and graduated cum laude from Tulane Law School.
+Lisa Kaas Boyle, Lisa is a Vanderbilt double major in English and Fine Arts and graduated cum laude from Tulane Law School.
 Lisa is the co-author of California State legislation to ban plastic microbeads from consumer personal care products which law served as the model for national legislation signed by President Obama in 2015.
 Lisa worked with her alma mater Tulane Law School to produce the first law journal dedicated to the issue of plastic pollution and wrote the forward to the journal.
 Lisa was part of the Natural Resources Defense Council (NRDC) team traveling to The Rio Earth Summit in 2012 where she spoke on the health impacts of plastic pollution.
 Lisa is a co-founder ofPlastic Pollution Coalition and gave a TEDx talk on global legal policy solutions to plastic pollution.
 Lisa began her legal career as a prosecutor in the Los Angeles District Attorney’s Office where she served for 7 years.
 Lisa also served as Legal Policy Director for ocean protection nonprofit Heal the Bay and has served on the boards of many nonprofit organizations including 5 Gyres Institute.
 A recognized expert in legal policy to stop plastic pollution, Lisa has produced panels and spoken before audiences around the globe including at The Centers for Disease Control and Prevention (CDC) and The United Nations.
 Lisa is a featured expert in the award winning documentary Plastic Paradise: The Great Pacific Garbage Patch.

 Jonathan Parfrey is executive director of Climate Resolve.
 Appointed in 2009, Parfrey just wrapped up a tenure as a commissioner at the Los Angeles Department of Water and Power.
 He is also a visiting lecturer at the UCLA Institute of the Environment and Sustainability.
 Parfrey is immediate past-president of the Los Angeles League of Conservation Voters.
 He is a founder and Vice Chair of CicLAvia, the popular street event.
 He is also a founder of the Los Angeles Regional Collaborative for Climate Action and Sustainability and the statewide Alliance of Regional Collaboratives for Climate Adaptation.
 From 2007-2011, Parfrey served as director of the GREEN LA Coalition.
 From 1994 to 2007, he served as Los Angeles director of Nobel Peace Prize-winning organization, Physicians for Social Responsibility.
 In 2003, Mr. Parfrey was appointed to Governor Schwarzenegger’s Environmental Policy Team.
 In 1992, Parfrey received the Paul S. Delp Award for Outstanding Service, Peace and Social Justice.
 In 2002 he was awarded a Durfee Foundation Fellowship.
 In 2010, Parfrey received a Stanton Fellowship.
 In 2011, he was appointed a Senior Fellow at the USC Marshall School of Business.
 In 2013, he was a visiting lecturer at the UCLA Institute of the Environment and Sustainability.